 In this tutorial, we’ll discuss questions you should consider before reaching out to support.
 These are the most common causes of issues, and addressing them may even resolve the issue for you.

 Before checking any other details, it’s best to make completely sure that the WP Mail SMTP setup is complete on your site.

 - Mailer: In order for WP Mail SMTP to improve email delivery on your site, you’ll need to select a mailer option.
-The default mailer on all WordPress sites is PHP, and so you must select a different mailer in order to move forward with the setup process.
+The default mailer on all WordPress sites is PHP Mailer.
+If this mailer is selected in WP Mail SMTP, the plugin is not controlling your emails.
+You must select a different mailer in order to improve email deliverability.

 - From Email: Most mailers will allow you to choose your From Email.
 However, this doesn’t mean that any email address will work with equal effectiveness.
 You should always follow the advice in your specific mailer’s guide on what From Email to use.

 - Incomplete or Inaccurate Settings: After choosing a mailer and determining the proper From Email, there will still be more settings to complete for all mailers.
 Be sure to follow your mailer setup guide thoroughly, and to check all values for typos.